|Business Rating:||3.2 / 5|

 In a Nutshell:

-With a healthy 3-point bonus on travel purchases and a 1.5-point bonus on everything else, this no-annual-fee travel card gives business cardholders ample opportunity to stockpile a large number of points just by using their card for everyday business expenses.
+With a healthy 3 points per dollar on qualifying travel purchases and 1.5 points per dollar on everything else, this no-annual-fee travel card gives business cardholders ample opportunity to stockpile a large number of points just by using their card for everyday business expenses.

 Average Yearly Rewards Value ($4,000 monthly spend)

 Other Notable Features: No foreign transaction fee; free employee cards; track spending at company and employee level through MyReportCenter; easy download into QuickBooks; overdraft protection; automatic bill payment; price protection; extended warranty; concierge service; access to Mastercard’s Priceless Cities program; luxury hotel discounts

 If you spend a lot on business travel, but don’t want to invest in a travel card that carries an annual fee, the Business Advantage Travel Rewards Mastercard from Bank of America is a good alternative.

 This surprisingly generous business rewards card offers a solid three-point bonus on every dollar you spend on travel as long as you book your business trips through Bank of America’s travel center.
 Many cards that offer comparable travel bonuses, by contrast, typically charge annual fees as high as $95 or more.

 Unlike many travel cards, the Business Advantage Travel Rewards Mastercard also provides cardholders with ample opportunity to stock up on rewards points just by using the card for everyday expenses.